hjunior29/video-text-remover/README.md

 ---

 **⚠️ Important**: This tool is provided for legitimate video editing and content creation purposes.
 Users are responsible for ensuring they have appropriate rights and permissions for any content they process.
 Do not use this tool to violate copyright, remove mandatory attributions, or create misleading content.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**MIT License Summary:**
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ⚠️ Liability and warranty disclaimers apply